Around the World with the 8 Big Ideas of the Constructionist Learning Lab

 In 1999, Seymour Papert, the father of educational technology, embarked on his last ambitious institutional research project when he created the constructionist, technology-rich, project-based, multi-aged Constructionist Learning Laboratory inside of Maine’s troubled prison for teens, The Maine Youth Center.
 As Gary Stager shares in our book, Invent To Learn: Making, Tinkering, and Engineering in the Classroom, Papert outlined these Eight Big Ideas to help visitors understand constructionism as a living, practical approach to creating an optimal learning environment.

-Download the PDF of these 8 big ideas and share widely!
+Download the PDF poster of these 8 big ideas in English and share widely!

 Update Aug 2018: After the Constructionism 2018 conference in Lithuania, new translations from Constructionism fans around the world – Galician and Korean.